rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

     // as from its perspective, the binding is stripped due to being top-level.
     Alias1::nested_convertible(Alias2::default());

-    // The reflexive `impl<T> Into<T> for T` does not apply here,
+    // The reflexive `impl<T> Into<T> for T` does not to the generic here,
-    // as the distinct binding is on a type parameter.
+    // as the distinct capture in the type parameter affects its inherent identity.
-    // (It's unfortunately not possible to blanket-implement this conversion without specialisation.)
+    // (It's unfortunately not possible to generically implement this conversion without specialisation.)
     // Alias1::default().conv::<Alias2>();
     //                   ^^^^ error[E0277]: the trait bound `[…]¹` is not satisfied